Katharine007/Bank-Management-System/README.md

      ```
    - Follow the on-screen prompts to navigate through the various banking operations.

-## 📝 Notes

-- **Data Storage**: The application uses text files to store account information and transaction histories.
-Ensure that the script has the necessary permissions to read from and write to files in the directory.
-- **Security**: As a console-based application using basic file storage, it is recommended to handle sensitive information cautiously.
-For production environments, consider implementing robust security measures and using databases for data storage.

 ## 🤝 Contributing

 Contributions are welcome!
 If you have suggestions or improvements, please fork the repository and submit a pull request.